 Improving the lives of mothers and young children

 PATH also supports and advocates for the establishment and promotion of human milk banks (HMBs) across the country, including a smart phone device that monitors pasteurization.
-These efforts are helping to ensure that all infants, regardless of circumstances, have access to breast milk that will provide them with the exact nutrients needed to ensure optimal health, growth and development.
+These efforts are helping to ensure that all infants, regardless of circumstances, have access to breast milk that will provide them with the essential nutrients needed to ensure optimal health, growth, and development.

 Improving sexual and reproductive health

 PATH has developed and is promoting a new, second-generation female condom designed to be easy to use and provide good sensation for both partners.
 The V Condom, developed with feedback from women, men, and providers in four countries in the region, offers a new option for women and men interested in family planning and protection from HIV.

 To ensure children receive the best quality of services, the psycho-social well being and child protection skills of the community caregivers looking after them need to be of the highest standard.
 The Thogomelo Project developed and piloted the first accredited training for community caregivers in South Africa to improve the quality of care provided to vulnerable children.